 - DARE to be You aims to help at-risk kids who are between the ages of 2-5.

 - Families and Schools Together, or FAST, builds protective factors for kids and families to reduce their risk for substance abuse.
 FAST targets young children between the ages of 4-12.

 “Just Say No” campaigns have certainly drawn attention to recreational drug use in our country.
 However, kids and teens need more than zero-tolerance policies and scare tactics to prevent them from turning to drugs and alcohol.

 It’s also important to remember that not all addictions start off from peer pressure.
-People who have lost loved ones to overdose often point out that they wish they would have known the signs of prescription drug use, mental health problems and harm reduction strategies like Naloxone.
+People who have lost loved ones to an overdose often point out that they wish they would have known the signs of prescription drug use, mental health problems, and Harm Reduction Strategies Like Naloxone.
 These, too, can be critical parts of a well-rounded drug prevention program.

 In the end, programs like D.A.R.E. mean well but aren’t entirely effective.
 It’s important to be aware of the limitations of these programs so that we can fill in the gaps and practice more useful tactics like social skills training, role-playing, and education.